pooh64/mipt_x86_intro/README.md

 # second_sem
+Merged into one repository
 Some tasks from 2nd semester.
 Note: slang_c is pretty good.